 where RH is the grid relative humidity, ….; p=0.25, γ=0.49, and α0=100 are three empirical parameters based on the GATE simulation.
 Note that the parameters are optimized to least underestimate middle troposphere (p) with a best match of maximum cloud fraction at lower and upper troposphere (γ and α0).Note that the GATE simulation underestimates low level clouds, thus the parameterization may be sensitive to the underestimate of simulated low-level clouds.
 The decrease of γ with an increase of α0 from default values gives an overestimate of the maximum in the lower troposphere.

 The Xu-Randall expression is based on simulations (provide domain, resolution and cloud type here).
 In Xiaoqi’s work, a different set of empirical values based on a WRF-Solar-LES simulations of a shallow cumulus case such that p=11.24, γ=0.76, and α0=100.
 It seems to me that Xiaoqi’s fitting is optimized towards the shallow clouds, while XR1996 is optimized towards a vertical profile of clouds with two maxima at lower and upper troposphere.
 Decreasing γ and increasing α0 is the right direction to enhance low level clouds.
 Xiaoqi’s fitting is an extreme case towards the shallow clouds.
 Based on these studies, we estimate the range of variations for the three parameters in Table 2.

-Note that Xiaoqi also obtained two-parameter equation by combining -α0 1-RHq*γ as a single parameter α such that

-Cs=RHp1-exp-αql, if RH < 1 (3.7)

-where p=10.7 and α=2.4×104.
-Similar goodness-of-fit are for the three-parameter and the two-parameter expressions.
+Since the two fittings are based on different models at different resolutions and for different clouds, we can tune the three parameters in general for now.

 3.2.
 Cloud overlap assumption

 To represent the cloud variability in the sub-grid scale, the Monte-Carlo Independent Column Approximation (McICA) is used to generate the stochastic sub-columns of clouds.
 Given a profile of cloud fraction, cloud water and cloud ice, McICA produces a set of sub-columns.
 Each layer within each sub-column is homogeneous, with cloud fraction equal to zero or one with uniform cloud liquid and cloud ice concentration.
 The ensemble as a whole reproduces the probability function of cloud liquid and ice within each layer and obeys an overlap assumption in the vertical.